echo-ex-altiora/hangman567/README.md

 - milestone_4.py
 - milestone_5.py

-The python file hangman_Template contains a skeleton code with Todos describing how you can code the game yourself.
+The python file hangman_Template.py contains a skeleton code with To dos describing how you can code the game yourself.

 The 4 milestone python files are each major step and commit made when coding the game with milestone_5.py being the final fully coded game.